Tanjin9185/world-sport/README.md

 Project Description:

-This is a cool react app named [soccer team tracker].
+This is a cool react app named [world-sport].
 The app provides some international football leagues or teams information where you guys can track individual team info like team logo, team banner, team name and so on.
 The project is created only for skill developing or practice purpose.
 Let's talk about some features and developing tools of the react application.

 Features of the project: